REBELinBLUE/kube-guide/3-tutorial.md

   tls.key: <DATA REDACTED FOR SPACE>
 ```

-The reason for the different `type` is so that applications such as [cert-manager](https://cert-manager.io) and the *Ingress Controller* know that the *Secret* contains a certificate so can use it.
-(Shortly we will update the *Ingress* to use a certifcate for HTTPS access).
+The reason for the different `type` is so that applications such as [cert-manager](https://cert-manager.io) and the *Ingress Controller* know that the *Secret* contains a certificate they can use.
+(Shortly we will update the *Ingress* to use a certificate for HTTPS access).

 #### Docker Credentials